IsTianSheng/LONG1k-32B/README.md

   ## Reasoning
   After downloading the model, please use the following code to perform result inference.
-Among them, the train_data parameter needs to be modified to the name of the corresponding data.
-In addition, data_math, export_math, log_math, and model_math all need to be modified as needed.
+Among `train/predict.sh`, the train_data parameter needs to be modified to the name of the corresponding data.
+In addition, *data_math, export_math, log_math*, and *model_math* all need to be modified as needed.

 ```
 export VLLM_ALLOW_LONG_MAX_MODEL_LEN=1